Islamabad United: 2019 season

 In the opening match of the season, United defeated Lahore Qalandars after chasing down 171 in the 20th over, winning the match by five wickets.
 They then went on to lose their next two games against Multan Sultans by five wickets and Quetta Gladiators by seven wickets, respectively.
 In the next game against Peshawar Zalmi, Being sent to bat first, the defending champions were 49–3 at one stage before Ian Bell and Cameron Delport put on 56 runs which helped the side post a competitive total of 158 for nine in 20 overs.
 In the chase of 158, Zalmi were reeling at 65 for five at one stage.
 Kieron Pollard and Darren Sammy steadied the side with their 55-run partnership.
 Zalmi hopes of winnings were dashed after Pollard departed after scoring 51 runs.
 In the end, Islamabad managed to win by 12 runs after captain Mohammad Sami's hat-trick in the last over.

 Regular Captain Mohammad Sami was out injured and young Shadab Khan had to lead the side for the first time.
-However, this didn't stop united to built their winning run as they won against Karachi Kings pretty easily in the end, thanks to Luke Ronchi's 35 balls 67 runs that won him Man of the match award.
+However, this did not stop United from building their winning run as they won against Karachi Kings pretty easily in the end, thanks to Luke Ronchi's 35 balls 67 runs that won him Man of the Match award.
 In the next fixture against Multan they had a very bad day, batting first they were bowled out for 121 runs and losing the match by six wickets.
 However, they won their next match against Kings.
 Kings started well with the bat and at one stage were looking to set a total over 200, but United bowlers bowled really well during the death overs to restrict Kings on 168 runs, mainly due to Faheem Ashraf and Rumman Raees.
 They started off well with the bat but few quite overs during the middle part of the innings meant United were in trouble, but thanks to Asif Ali who hit Kings bowlers to all sides of the ground, scoring 70 runs from 38 balls to ensure that United chase down the target with four balls to spare.